snapanalytx/Data-analysis-and-visualization/PowerBI-Service/README.md

-README for PowerBI Desktop Visualization
+README for PowerBI Service
 # Data Analysis and Visualization
-## Module 3: PowerBI Desktop Visualization
+## Module 3: PowerBI Serivce

-This folder contains introductory video lectures and slides to familiarize students with the basic techniques of modelling data using PowerBI Desktop.
+This folder contains introductory video lectures and slides to familiarize students with the basic techniques of visualizing real time data using natural language queries with PowerBI Service.

 ## Slides

 ## Labs

-**Lab 3 - Modelling Data**
+**Lab 4 - Refreshing Data**

-In this lab, you will create several reports using several visualizations in Power BI Desktop.
+In this lab, you will upload a Power BI Desktop report to Power BI service.
+You will then pin several visualizations and create a dashboard.
+You will also use the natural language queries feature to create and pin new visualizations.
+To top it off, you will share this newly created dashboard and set a scheduled refresh so that the dashboard is always up-to-date.

-The lab's starting point can be reached with the PowerBI linked in a zip file here **[here](https://github.com/MicrosoftLearning/Analyzing-Visualizing-Data-PowerBI/raw/master/Lab3/Lab%203%20-%20Starting.zip)** or uploaded in the repository.
+The lab's starting point can be reached with the PowerBI linked in a zip file here **[here](https://github.com/MicrosoftLearning/Analyzing-Visualizing-Data-PowerBI/raw/master/Lab4/Lab%204%20-%20Starting.zip)**.

 ## Data